slaski-mateusz/data-diode-proxy/README.md

 * Package receive can't be confirmed so only UDP may be used.
 * For the same reason transmitter can't resend data when some package is lost.
   * It is easy to get inconsistent data.
-  * Solution is redundancy - Sending the same data cyclically multiple times.
+  * Solution is transfer volume redundancy - Sending the same data cyclically multiple times.
 * Data-diode devices has often limited package size.
 It may be configurable.

 Such device requires dedicated proxy software to transmit data.